Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Wavelet Scattering Transform

 \section{Wavelet Scattering Transform}

-We apply the two-dimensional wavelet scattering transform (WST) to the 21\,cm brightness temperature fluctuations, $\delta T_b(\mathbf{x},z)$, where $\mathbf{x}$ denotes the sky-plane coordinates at a given redshift $z$.
-The WST provides a set of translation-invariant (i.e. insensitive to shifts) and deformation-stable (robust to smooth geometric distortions) summary statistics of the field by cascading wavelet convolutions, non-linear modulus operations, and spatial averaging.
+We apply the two-dimensional wavelet scattering transform (WST) to the 21\,cm brightness-temperature fluctuations, $\delta T_b(\mathbf{x},z)$, where $\mathbf{x}$ denotes the sky-plane coordinates at a given redshift $z$.
+The WST provides a set of translation-invariant, or shift-insensitive, and deformation-stable summary statistics by cascading wavelet convolutions, non-linear modulus operations, and spatial averaging.
 This formalism captures both Gaussian and non-Gaussian features of the signal in a computationally efficient way.